icefoxen/duckling/README.md

  [trex]          | 2,161,095 ns/iter (+/- 29,113)          | 555,833 ns/iter (+/- 10,045)          | 3,648,676 ns/iter (+/- 530,292)          | 1,007,904 ns/iter (+/- 2,624)
  [duckling]          | 907,678 ns/iter (+/- 27,388)          | 202,474 ns/iter (+/- 1,270)          | 907,678 ns/iter (+/- 27,388)          | 202,474 ns/iter (+/- 1,270)

+# Notes for future work

+ * Profile!
+ * It would be nice to be able to make it so you don't bother copying entities into a new buffer when they're not being changed.
+ * The easy way to do that would be to make each column in the table double-buffered independently with a dirty flag associated with it.
+This brings some benefits: One, running a system checks the dirty flag of the components it needs and can raise an error (or swap buffers, or just keep going, or whatever???) if its "current" state is out of date.
+Two, doing a flip buffers operation can be cheaper because we don't need to flip non-dirty buffers.
+And THREE, it might become possible to run systems in parallel as well.
+However, the flip-buffers operation is not the expensive and weird part, the deliver-messages operation is.
+So figure out how that's going to work.